 Some athletes consider resting and recovery as important as nutrition and training, and we totally agree!
 If you want every muscle in your body to perform 100% they have to be in the best (well-rested) shape too.

 It’s normal to feel a little anxious the night before, but make sure to get a full night’s rest for at least two days before the race.

 - Prepare strategically

 The week before a race is not about burning up your muscles during your training sessions.
-Instead, two days before the race go for a low intensity run, and opt for short sprints the day before.
+Instead, two days before the race go for a low-intensity run, and opt for short sprints the day before.
 These snappy segments will get your legs moving faster and prepare you for speeding up your pace without tiring the muscles.

 - Nourish your body

 So does nutrition really play a big role in your performance?
 Absolutely!
-Make sure to give your body what it need in the days leading up to a race.
+Make sure to give your body what it needs in the days leading up to a race.
 Pay attention to your meals, make sure they include the four alimentary groups: dairy, whole grains, fruits and vegetables, and healthy proteins.

 The day of the race DO HAVE BREAKFAST.
 Make sure to eat at least 1 hour prior to the race.
 It can be something simple like a bowl of oatmeal with fruit, a granola bar, or a bagel with peanut butter.
-Juts be sure to eat something high energy and easily digestible.
+Just be sure to eat something high energy and easily digestible.